-2.4.3 Installing a DIMM
+2.4.3 Installing a DIMM on a single clip DIMM socket

 Ensure to unplug the power supply before adding or removing DIMMs or other system components.
 Failure to do so may cause severe damage to both the motherboard and the components.